chxwcodes/ChowChen-projectOne/README.md

 ## Overview

-Was given a multi-page desktop design for a Photography blog website and asked to translate it using HTML & CSS.
-Added in some Javascript features in for practice (gallery carousel, night mode, comment uploading, and hamburger menu).
+Was given a multi-page desktop design for a Photography blog website and asked to translate it using pure HTML & CSS.

+Later added in some Javascript features in for practice (gallery carousel, night mode, comment uploading, and hamburger menu).

 ## Features